Bears are active in Grand Teton

 Area closure in the area around Baxter's Pinnacle

 An area closure is in effect around Baxter's Pinnacle to protect nesting peregrine falcons.
 This closure precludes any climbs of Baxter's Pinnacle and usage of the walk-off gully.
 This closure will be in effect through 8-15-2013.
 More »

 Biking in the Park

 Biking is a popular activity in the park.
-The multi-use pathway opened to the public in 2009.
-The pathway currently extends from the town of Jackson, north to Moose Junction and then follows the Teton Park Road to the South Jenny Lake has been completed and more phases are planned.
-The section from Jackson to Moose Junction will open summer 2012.
-The pathway is open seasonally after snow has melted from surface and park maintenance workers have swept it.
-Pathway opening dates may vary depending on the snow melt-off.
-The section of the pathway along the National Elk Refuge from Jackson to Gros Ventre Junction is closed from October 1 to April 30 due to elk migration.
+The first phase of the multi-use pathway opened to the public in 2009.
+The pathway currently extends from the town of Jackson, north to Moose Junction and then follows the Teton Park Road to the South Jenny Lake area.
+The section of pathway through Grand Teton National Park opens seasonally after snow has melted from the pathway surface and park maintenance workers have swept it.
+The section of the pathway along the National Elk Refuge from Jackson to Gros Ventre Junction is closed from November 1 to April 30 due to elk migration.
 There is an extensive pathway system through the town of Jackson extending into Teton County.
 Please visit the Teton County website for maps of the system.

 Special regulations apply to the multi-use pathway.

 Some roads in the park have only a very narrow shoulder, or lack one altogether.
 Extreme caution must be used.
 Download the biking brochure for a map of suggested routes and be sure to follow the guidelines below:

 Only NON-MOTORIZED METHODS of transportation are permitted on the multi-use pathway.
 Persons with physical disabilities may use electric and battery operated transportation.
 The multi-use pathway is closed from dusk to dawn for wildlife and public safety.